Which factors make a project successful?

 When telling to add a new feature, do not just tell the what make sure to tell the ‘why’ as well.

-You must tell a developer what feature you want to add, along with mention why this feature is necessary and make users happy.
+You must tell a developer what feature you want to add, mention why this feature is necessary and make users happy.
 This can be beneficial for two reasons– first, it makes technical staff more included, and second, if adding new features requires more time, it gives the team/ developers to propose a modification.

 In the End